The Adventures of Barry McKenzie: Soundtrack

+A soundtrack album was released by Fable Records (FBSA 026).
+It reached number 62 in the Australian Kent Music Report chart.

 Release

-Phillip Adams initially insisted on distributing the film himself, as had been done with an earlier film Adams had co-produced, The Naked Bunyip.
+Phillip Adams initially insisted on distributing the film himself, as had been done with an earlier film Adams had co-produced, The Naked Bunyip (1970).
 Barry McKenzie was very popular at the box office in Australia and London, and the production company repaid the government most of its money within three months of release.
 Beresford went on to direct Barry McKenzie Holds His Own – again to great commercial success – in 1974.

-Beresford said in a 1999 interview that both films were detrimental to his career:
+Beresford said in a 1999 interview that both films were detrimental to his career.

-Personally, it was a massive mistake for me to do it, a massive mistake, because the film was so badly received critically.
-Instead of getting me work, even though it was successful commercially, it put me out of work...
-I couldn't find anything else to make because the films were so reviled critically that I thought that, with these two films, I'll never work again.